-Box 3-Reforms and Private Participation in South Africa
+Box 3-Reforms and private participation in South Africa

-South Africa's Department of Energy designed a competitive tender programme, the Renewable Energy Independent Power Producer Procurement Programme (REIPPPP), to stimulate private investment in utility-scale RE generation.
-The National Development Plan and Integrated Resource Plan set the following policy goals for South Africa in 2010:
+South Africa's department of energy designed a competitive tender program, the Renewable Energy Independent Power Producer Procurement Programme (REIPPPP), to stimulate private investment in utility-scale RE generation.
+The national development plan and integrated resource plan set the following policy goals for South Africa in 2010:

-- To invest in infrastructure to support its economic and social goals, including 10,000 MW additional capacity by 2019 (a 23% growth on 2010 levels) - To expand RE generation to make up 17,800 MW of the electricity mix by 2030, to meet the electricity needs of the country.
+- To invest in infrastructure to support its economic and social goals, including 10,000 MW additional capacity by 2019 (a 23 percent growth on 2010 levels), - To expand RE generation to make up 17,800 MW of the electricity mix by 2030, to meet the electricity needs of the country.

-The REIPPP, launched in 2011, invites IPPs in successive rounds of auctions to submit proposals to develop projects from onshore wind, solar PV, concentrated solar power (CSP), small hydro, biomass, biogas or landfill gas projects.
+The REIPPP, launched in 2011, invites IPPs in successive rounds of auctions to submit proposals to develop projects from onshore wind, solar PV, Concentrated Solar Power (CSP), small hydro, biomass, biogas or landfill gas projects.
 The IPP bidding companies-or consortia-are required to have significant local ownership, including black ownership and community trusts, as well as foreign direct investment.

-The programme has stimulated rapid IPP investment in South Africa, and over 5 years has catalysed bid tariffs to fall by 80% for solar PV and by 50% for wind, to around 0.043 USD/kWh for the latest bids (Eberhard & Naude, 2017).
+The programme has stimulated rapid IPP investments in South Africa, and over 5 years has catalysed bid tariffs to fall by 80% for solar PV and by 50% for wind, to around 0.043 USD/kWh for the latest bids (Eberhard and Naude, 2017).
+Some 24 projects were selected with capacity of over 2000 MW, and USD 4 billion in investments.